Pastoral Care

 We strive to ensure that children are happy, supported in their learning and sufficiently challenged by their work.
 Children are encouraged and helped to give of their best within a structured framework of friendly discipline.
 The focal person for each child and parent is the Class Teacher who teaches the children most subjects and also takes the leading pastoral role.
 Class Teachers work closely with the Head of Department to ensure children’s wellbeing is monitored.

-The St Andrew’s key values are followed in the Pre-Prep, as they are in the rest of the school.
-These reflect the moral code that informs the culture of the classroom.
-To positively encourage the keeping of values, kindness, courtesy and good manners, the Pre-Prep department awards patches during the weekly Celebration Assembly.
+The St Andrew’s key core values are followed in the Pre-Prep, as they are in the rest of the school.
+To positively encourage the keeping of the three core values, kindness, honesty and excellence, the Pre-Prep department awards patches during the weekly Celebration Assembly.
 The children are given these in the colour of their House set, to engender a sense of being part of a team and they are added to the display board situated in the Close Hall.
 We use Privilege Time to support our rewards and sanctions strategy.

 Within the timetable there is time allocated for ‘Circle Time’ where the children engage in whole class discussion about positive and negative feelings and how the actions of others affect their own emotions.
 We also follow the Jigsaw programme of study to further develop an understanding of themselves and their relationships with others, during the PSHE lessons.